Don't miss The Big Deel

 Key takeaways

-1. Registering your own entity is more complicated than people think; it requires a lot of time and a significant investment of finances and human resources and creates local compliance risks.
+1. Entity management is more complicated than people think.
+It requires a lot of time and a significant investment in finances and human resources.

-2. Legal and regulatory compliance, tax obligations, financial reporting, employment laws, and data protection are only a few of the challenges you may encounter when setting up a foreign entity.
+2. Legal and regulatory compliance, tax obligations, financial reporting, employment laws, and data protection are only a few of the challenges you’ll encounter when setting up a foreign entity.

-3. Using an employer of record to enter a new market and hire from another country has financial advantages for the parent company, but also protects it from compliance risks and facilitates business operations.
+3. Using Deel to enter a new market and hire locally has financial advantages for your organization.
+It also protects it from compliance risks and streamlines international operations.

-When opening an entity in a foreign market, you must adhere to local corporate, labor, and tax laws, business licensing requirements, and other similar regulations within the applicable legal framework.
+When opening an entity in a foreign market, you must adhere to local labor tax and corporate laws, business licensing requirements, and similar regulations within the applicable legal framework.

 As laws and regulations frequently evolve, they require constant vigilance to ensure full compliance.
-This is why for most companies the main challenge is the lack of local expertise in all countries they operate in, which exposes them to non-compliance risks.
+For most companies, the main challenge is the lack of local expertise in all countries they operate, which exposes them to non-compliance risks.

-For example, the government in the Netherlands made work from home a legal right.
-There are also more law modifications upcoming in 2024.
-The UK government is expected to officially approve flexible working as a “day one right” through the Flexible Working Act.
-Minimum wages in Mexico will increase by 20% as of January 2024.
+For example, the government in the Netherlands recently made working from home a legal right.
+The UK government recently approved flexible working as a “day one right” through the Flexible Working Act.
+Minimum wages in Mexico increased by 20% as of January 2024.

-Failing to inform yourself timely and comply with such local laws can lead to considerable fines, legal complications, damaged brand reputation, or even business closure and criminal liability in extreme cases.
+Failing to inform yourself and follow local laws can lead to substantial fines, legal complications, damaged brand reputation, or even business closure and criminal liability in extreme cases.

-The complexity and variability of employment and tax laws across different regions and countries can be overwhelming and financially burdensome for employers, as they likely need to hire legal and financial professionals to help them navigate new jurisdictions as they grow globally.
-This can significantly hinder international expansion efforts.
+The complexity and variability of employment and tax laws across different regions and countries can be overwhelming.
+You’ll likely need to hire legal and financial professionals to navigate new jurisdictions which can be financially burdensome for organizations.

 Learn more